slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 ## The "*luxonis Device crashed, but no crash dump could be extracted*" bug

 At the time of this writing Luxonis ROS Jazzy code (or OAK_D LITE USB hardware) has a bug, which you will very likely experience.
+It is related to camera's high power consumption and USB ports inability to deliver ~1A current to the device.

 After a short time (between several seconds and several minutes) of opreation, the camera "driver" freezes and its pipelines would stop delivering data.